 May 8: Traded No. 32 to Minnesota for No. 40 and a fourth-rounder (108).

-Comment: If they couldn’t have traded out of the first round, the Hawks were set to take Richardson at 32.
+Comment: If they couldn’t have traded out of the first round, the Hawks were set to take Paul Richardson at 32.
 That would have been too high.
 As it turned out, they moved down again and landed him at No. 45.
 With pick 108, they grabbed Cassius Marsh.
-Both players have turned into contributors — Marsh turning into a special-teams standout and good supporting pass rusher, Richardson coming back from injury to make some big plays in 2016 and 2017 before Washington signed him to a big deal in 2018.
+Both players turned into contributors — Marsh as a special-teams standout and good supporting pass rusher, Richardson coming back from injury to make some big plays in 2016 and 2017 before Washington signed him to a big deal in 2018.